akiraohgaki/qtil/README.md

 # qtil

-A library for Qt app.
+A utility library for Qt app.

 Copyright: Akira Ohgaki